-Stop and think about this: in 15 years (by ~2030), the global middle class will double in size from ~2.5 billion to ~5 billion people.
+Stop and think about this: By 2030 (vs. 2015), the global middle class will double in size from ~2.5 billion to ~5 billion people.
 Compared with 2015, in 2030 twice as many people as today will buy food, want mobility in cities, upgrade their housing, and purchase all kinds of products at the “Walmarts” of the world.

 Rising Global Middle Class…

-Globally, as twice as many middle class people (compared with the past) come to grips with climate change and resource challenges, tomorrow’s winning companies will profit from sustainability.
+Globally, as twice as many middle class people (compared with the past) come to grips with climate change and resource challenges, tomorrow’s winning companies will profit from sustainability (in a way that is best for the planet).
 Expect companies to transform their businesses to:

 - Approach zero waste throughout the value chain

 - Become carbon-neutral

 - Prove to millennials that you care about the planet